Passport to English Logo

 Sue's book

-If you want to use the possessive ('s) with a plural word, you have to put an apostrophe after the s that makes the word plural.
+If you want to use the possessive with a plural word, place an apostrophe after the -s that makes the word plural.

 the students' books